 In the future, we may invest in hotel properties located outside the United States, including the Frenchman's Reef & Morning Star Marriott Beach Resort.
-Jurisdictions outside the United States will impose taxes on our hotel properties and our operations within their jurisdictions.
+Jurisdictions outside the United States will generally impose taxes on our hotel properties and our operations within their jurisdictions.
 To the extent possible, we will structure our investments and activities to minimize our foreign tax liability, but we will likely incur foreign taxes with respect to non-U.S. properties.
 For example, we will own the Frenchman's Reef & Morning Star Marriott Beach Resort through a Virgin Islands corporation that we will elect to be a taxable REIT subsidiary.
 As a result, the income of this subsidiary will be subject to U.S. Virgin Islands corporate income tax.
 We are utilizing this ownership structure, in part, to take advantage of certain favorable tax benefits in the U.S. Virgin Islands.
 We expect the favorable tax arrangement will continue for approximately seven more years and may be extended if certain conditions are met.
-However, there can be no assurance that the favorable tax arrangement will be extended and the benefits are subject to U.S. Virgin Islands corporate income tax at regular rates.
-Moreover, the requirements for qualification as a REIT may preclude us from always using the structure that minimizes our foreign tax iability.
-Furthermore, because we are a REIT, we and our stockholders will derive little or no benefit from the foreign tax credits arising from the foreign taxes we pay.
+However, there can be no assurance that the favorable tax arrangement will be extended and the benefits are subject to change by the U.S. Congress.
+In such event, the income of our Virgin Islands corporate subsidiary will be subject to U.S. Virgin Islands corporate income tax at regular rates.
+Moreover, the requirements for qualification as a REIT may preclude us from always using the structure that minimizes our foreign tax liability.
+Furthermore, because we expect to qualify as a REIT, we and our stockholders will derive little or no benefit from the foreign tax credits arising from the foreign taxes we pay.
 As a result, foreign taxes we pay will reduce our income and available cash flow from our foreign hotel properties, which, in turn, could reduce our ability to make distributions to our stockholders.